HANNAHYEKIM/hello-world-25/week5/README.md

 This is because 8-bit game is a pixel art!
 That's why I decided to go for an 8-bit game-inspired design.

-Back in my childhood days, 'Super Mario' was a favorite thing with my older sister! :)
+Back in my childhood, 'Super Mario' was my favorite thing and usually I played with my older sister! :)

 ![image](https://github.com/HANNAHYEKIM/hello-world-25/assets/145718273/49aae29a-559c-4c8a-aa47-cf01eef349d2)